What is a Flexible MBA Program? What are the Benefits?

 Most flexible MBAs allow students to take a significantly decreased course load, perhaps only one or two three-credit classes per term.
 While this lengthens the total number of semesters or terms spent in the program, the smaller per-term load enables students to acquire knowledge and skills without major disruption to their personal and professional lives.

-Flexible programs can also serve driven students who wish to accelerate learning and complete a program in months instead of years.
-Accelerated MBAs programs may include longer class periods, simultaneously online and on-campus courses, or summer sessions.
+Flexible programs can also serve driven students who wish to accelerate their learning and complete a program in months rather than years.
+Accelerated MBA programs may include longer class periods, simultaneously online and on-campus courses, or summer sessions.
 In addition, waiving some foundational classes due to comparable professional or academic experience may accelerate the pathway to a completed MBA.

 Complete Programs Wherever You Are